slumpbuster/Real-Time-Bus-Tracker-Exercise/README.md

 ---------

 ## Files
-- **/publicTransportation.jpg** - Used in the Readme file
+- **/images/publicTransportation.jpg** - Used in the Readme file
-- **/index.html** - Start-up file to be opened by browse
+- **index.html** - Start-up file to be opened by browse
-- **/styles.css** - Stylesheet file that positions objects, controls text, colors, and layout
+- **styles.css** - Stylesheet file that positions objects, controls text, colors, and layout
-- **/mapanimation.js** - Javascript file manipulating what is occuring in the browser
+- **mapanimation.js** - Javascript file manipulating what is occuring in the browser

 ---------